raganwald/raganwald.github.com/_posts/2015-08-08-monkey-patching-extension-methods-bind-operator.md

 [rails]: http://rubyonrails.org/

 But not all.
-[Ember.js] "monkeys around" with `Array.prototype` and `String.prototype`.
-And a few other libraries implement things like `Function.prototype.delay`: Anybody who tries to use two such libraries in the same code base is in for a headache.
+At the moment, [Ember.js] "monkeys around" with `Array.prototype` and `String.prototype`.[^but] And a few other libraries implement things like `Function.prototype.delay`: Anybody who tries to use two such libraries in the same code base is in for a headache.

 [Ember.js]: http://emberjs.com/

+[^but]: This behaviour is on-by-default, but can be turned off.
+Future versions of Ember may discontinue the practice outright.

 ### static extension methods as an implementation